 Places To Stay In South Aegean Islands View all places to stay »

-It’s not for nothing Rhodes is the most popular of all the Greek Islands.
-The biggest of the Dodecanese Islands, it comes with over 200 kilometres’ worth of coastline.
+Rhodes is the most popular of all the Greek Islands – and with good reason.
+The biggest of the Dodecanese Islands comes with over 200 kilometres’ worth of coastline.
 As for where to start, Kolymbia – on the east coast – is spot on if you’re after a quiet break for your All Inclusive holiday to Rhodes.
 The place keeps a pretty low profile, with a handful of hotels, tavernas and bars along its sand-and-shingle beach.

 Things To Do View all »